Maureen G. Banavige

-Major General Maureen G. Banavige (born c.
-1969) is a United States Air Force officer who has been serving as the mobilization assistant to the Commander, Air Force Reserve Command since August 2022.
+Maureen G. Banavige (born c.
+1969) is a retired United States Air Force officer who served as the mobilization assistant to the Commander, Air Force Reserve Command from August 2022 to May 2024.
 She served as the mobilization assistant to the Commander, Air Force Materiel Command from February 2019 to August 2022.
 Before this assignment, she served as the mobilization assistant to the Commander, Air Force Sustainment Center from August 2018 to February 2019.

 Banavige was commissioned in 1991 through the Air Force ROTC program at Worcester Polytechnic Institute, Massachusetts.
 She served on active duty in various logistics roles at the field and program office levels before she joined the Air Force Reserve in 1996.
 She is a career logistics and maintenance officer who has commanded twice at the squadron level and once at the group level.